Particular/docs.particular.net/nservicebus/pipeline/steps-stages-connectors_extra_core_[6.0,).partial.md

-NServiceBus Version 6 further splits the existing pipelines into smaller composable units called *Stages* and *Connectors*.
+Version 6 further splits the existing pipelines into smaller composable units called *Stages* and *Connectors*.
 A stage is a group of steps acting on the same level of abstraction.

-Note: There currently is no way to provide custom Pipelines, Stages, Fork Connectors, or Stage Connectors for NServiceBus.
+Note: There currently is no way to provide custom Pipelines, Stages, Fork Connectors, or Stage Connectors.
 The existing elements can be customized.
 The examples below are included here for completeness.

 ## Stages